 Not all substrates are infused with primer.
 Plaster and bare drywall are porous and can absorb a great amount of the pigments and binders (resins) that are found in paint.
 The paint’s base coat will typically contain a binder film that’s much thinner, which means that the next coat of paint won’t have the means to stick to the coat of paint that came before it.
 In general, never skip the primer if the paint being used isn’t already sealed with it.

 Remember, it’s important to minimize moisture possibilities so they don’t negatively impact the paint job.
-Bob Vila offers advice on this particular subject.
-By addressing and fixing the moisture source, paint bubbles can be properly handled and prevented in the future.
+Here's some advice from Bob Vila on this particular subject.
+By addressing and fixing the moisture source, you can properly handle paint bubbles and prevent them in the future.